Don't Skip Naples, Italy: 8 Things To Do in The City of the Sun

 Whether you have 2 days in Naples, Italy or longer, this southern Italian city is one of the most authentic cities to see in Italy.
 So don't miss it.
 We spent four days in Naples our first time there, as the starting point for our two weeks in Italy, and it's sad to think we almost skipped it altogether.

-Our flight into Naples flew right us right over the Alps which was spectacular, and then into the warmth and green of Naples flying right over Mt.
+Our flight into Naples from Munich flew right over the Alps which was spectacular, and then into the warmth and green of Naples over Mt.
 Vesuvius!
 It was a special feeling flying in.
-I thought of how my family started their journey here a hundred years ago by leaving Naples and emigrating to America, and if it crossed their minds that their grandchildren or great-grandchildren might someday want to come back.
+I thought of how my family started their journey here a hundred years ago by leaving Naples and emigrating to America, and if it ever crossed their minds that their grandchildren or great-grandchildren might someday want to come back.

 Where to Stay in Naples

 Grand Vesuvio - The luxurious Hotel Grand Vesuvio sits right on the Bay of Naples overlooking the Castle d'Ovo in the Santa Lucia neighborhood, but while it may look and sound pricey, it can be surprisingly affordable.
 It's centrally located to several historic piazzas including the famous Piazza del Plebiscito, and other historic monuments, cathedrals, and museums are within easy walking distance.
-The stately Grand Vesuvius is well appointed and the staff is knowledgable and can help with travel plans and day trips from Naples.
+The elegant Grand Vesuvio is well appointed and comfortable, with helpful and knowledgable staff who can help with travel plans and day trips from Naples.

 Where to Eat in Naples

-The cuisine in Southern Italy is rooted in fresh fruits and produce, much of which is grown in the Campania region.
+The regional Italian cuisine of Southern Italy is rooted in fresh fruits and produce, much of which is grown in the Campania region.
 There's much to love about the food in this region, and many great restaurants to enjoy.
-Here are just a few good one sin Naples.
+Here are a few good ones in Naples: